bagder/uncurled/project.md

 The low barrier to entry is also a low barrier to exit.
-People get bored, they change jobs, they find spouses, they get kids, they switch to a competing project - in a sense, every other Open Source project in existance is a competitor as in they also want the time and energy from contributors and every contributor only have their limit amount of time and energy to spend on Open Source.
+People get bored, they change jobs, they find spouses, they get kids, they switch to a competing project - in a sense, every other Open Source project in existence is a competitor as in they also want the time and energy from contributors and every contributor only have their limit amount of time and energy to spend on Open Source.